Shrinivas Kulkarni: Awards and honours

 In 2015, he received an honorary doctorate from Radboud University in the Netherlands.
 In 2024, he was awarded the Shaw Prize in Astronomy.

 Services to the field

 Kulkarni has been the Jury Chair for the Infosys Prize for the discipline of Physical Sciences since 2009.
 The prize is awarded by the Infosys Foundation, whose founder is Kulkarni's brother-in-law, Narayana Murthy.

-Kulkarni is a member of as many as four national academies around the globe.
+Kulkarni is a member of four national academies.
 He was elected a Fellow of the Royal Society, London, in 2001, a member of the United States National Academy of Sciences in 2003, an honorary fellow of Indian Academy of Sciences in 2012, and a foreign member of the Royal Netherlands Academy of Arts and Sciences on 12 September 2016.